caylent-solutions/terraform-terratest-framework/docs/CLI_USAGE.md

 1. Verifies your module follows the expected directory structure
 2. When using `--example-path`, verifies both the example and its test directory exist
 3. When using `--common`, verifies the common test directory exists
+4. When using `--parallel=false`, adds the `-p 1` flag to the Go test command to disable parallel execution
-4. Runs the appropriate tests using the Go test command
+5. Runs the appropriate tests using the Go test command
-5. Displays the test results in real-time with colorful output
+6. Displays the test results in real-time with colorful output

 ### Format Command